thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 The `then` function takes two arguments:

 * The first argument is called `onFulfilled`, which is a callback function to handle the case when the promise is resolved.
-Note that the `onFulfilled` function receives the same list of arguments as received by the `resolve` function in executor function.
+Note that the `onFulfilled` function receives the same list of arguments as received by the `fulfill` function in executor function.
 * The second argument is called `onRejected`, which is a callback function to handle the case when the promise is rejected.
+The main purpose of this callback function is to handle the error scenario and bring the system back to normal state.
 Note that the `onRejected` function receives the same list of arguments as received by the `reject` function in executor function.

 Although the `then` function can take in the `onRejected` event handler, sometimes people prefer to call `then` function with one argument only.
 In that case, the reject event needs to be caught by a call to `catch` function. e.g.